catppuccin/nvim/README.md

 # Read this:
-Hello there and thanks for following the development of Katppuccino.nvim: remastered version.
+Hello there and thanks for following the development of Catppuccin.nvim: remastered version.
 This branch is meant to hopefully end up being merged to main.
 As of now, all of the development discussions are carried out on #44, so feel free to leave your suggestions and ideas there :)

 # About

 <div style="text-align: justify">
-	Katppuccino.nvim is a NeoVim plugin that provides multiple colorschemes based on the katppuccino color palette but varying their properties.
-Apart from the eye-candy colorschemes, Katppuccino.nvim also provides integrations with multiple plugins and tools you are probably already using (e.g. Treesitter, Native LSP, ...).
+	Catppuccin.nvim is a NeoVim plugin that provides multiple colorschemes based on the catppuccin color palette but varying their properties.
+Apart from the eye-candy colorschemes, Catppuccin.nvim also provides integrations with multiple plugins and tools you are probably already using (e.g. Treesitter, Native LSP, ...).
 </div>

 # 🌲 Table of Contents